RabindraManandhar/IoT-Data-Pipeline/k8s/README.md

-# IoT Data Ingestion Pipeline on Google Kubernetes Engine (GKE)
+# IoT Data Ingestion Pipeline on Kubernetes (with Minikube Cluster)

-A scalable and fault-tolerant data pipeline built on Google Kubernetes Engine (GKE) that processes real-time IoT sensor data from RuuviTag devices through ESP32 gateway, utilizing  Kafka for distributed streaming, TimescaleDB for time-series storage, and comprehensive monitoring with Prometheus and Grafana.
+A scalable and fault-tolerant data pipeline built on Kubernetes  that processes real-time IoT sensor data from RuuviTag devices through ESP32 gateway, utilizing  Kafka for distributed streaming, TimescaleDB for time-series storage, and comprehensive monitoring with Prometheus and Grafana.

 ## Project Overview